mjoras/SCONE-PROTOCL/documents/charter.md

 * Develop a standard track "SCONEPRO protocol" to securely communicate network information to clients.
 Its contents might include

-    * protocol requirements for the base "SCONEPRO protocols."
+    * protocol requirements for the base "SCONEPRO protocols"
 	* describe minimal reference architecture for SCONEPRO deployment
     * discovery mechanism (if required)
     * connection establishment, communication signaling and data format (container to share network information)